omalab/ferdi/README.md

 > 🤴🏽 Hard-fork of [Franz](https://github.com/meetfranz/franz), adding awesome features and removing unwanted ones.

-Ferdi is a desktop app that helps you organize how you use your favourite apps by combining them into one application.
-It is based on Franz - a software already used by thousands of people - with the difference that Ferdi gives you many additional features and doesn't restrict its usage!
-Furthermore, Ferdi is compatible with your existing Franz account, so you can continue right where you left off.
-Please find out more about Ferdi and its features on [getferdi.com](https://getferdi.com).
+Engage Dock is a desktop app that helps you organize how you use your favourite apps by combining them into one application.
+It is based on Franz - a software already used by thousands of people - with the difference that Engage Dock gives you many additional features and doesn't restrict its usage!
+Furthermore, Engage Dock is compatible with your existing Franz account, so you can continue right where you left off.
+Please find out more about Engage Dock and its features on [getferdi.com](https://getferdi.com).

 ## Screenshots